mrjgreen/HyperLogLog/README.md

 ~~There is a large bias that can be seen in the graphs below, which begins when the set cardinality reaches around 2^P * 2.5.
 Polynomial regression has been used to calculate bias offsets BUT ONLY FOR P = 14.
 You are free to change the P value but the bias offsets will not be applied.
 [Check out the code for more information](https://github.com/mrjgreen/HyperLogLog/blob/master/src/HyperLogLog/Basic.php#L141)~~

 EDIT: This branch has included bias data to cover a range of P-values from 4 to 18
+TODO: Dependency injection for bias values (with defaults)

 ### Some Professional Looking Graphs